AJLeuer/GHelper/ReadMe.md

 _Disclaimer: the developer of this software is not affiliated with Logitech International S.A._

+##### Building & Running

+Building the application will require the following:
+* A PC running Windows 10, version 1803 or later
+* Visual Studio 2019 Visual Studio 2019, version 16.9 Preview with requisite workloads for WinUI 3 detailed [here](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).

+When running from Visual Studio, if you don't have Logitech G Hub installed (or you just want to play it safe), set the solution configuration to **Debug**.
+This will load a dummy version of G Hub's JSON state file instead of the actual one on your file system.

+##### Logitech G Hub Notes

 (The following section is for notes and observations about things discovered in the process of attempting to